LauraMoehr/laura-moehr.md/README.md

 ![Bildschirmfoto 2022-02-02 um 08 58 15](https://user-images.githubusercontent.com/86975686/152359461-9691ebe5-ec6d-4619-a066-5b7a8870fc6b.png)

+I've built the App using JavaScript and React, Node.js, Express, MongoDB and mongoose, long polling and publish/ subscribe, styled-components, Git/Github...

 In my free time I love to go _hiking_, _watching the birds_, _reading_ a good book...

 > “Great web design without functionality is like a sports car with no engine.” :car: